 - 6 cups water

-- 2 tablespoons olive oil
+- 2 tbsp. oil

-- 1/2 teaspoon salt
+- ½ tsp. salt

 - I cook my beans in a slow cooker because I ALWAYS burn them in a regular pot.
 So combine the 2 cups beans and 6 cups water in a crock pot and turn on the crock pot.
-Cook until beans are soft. about 6-8 hours.
+Cook until beans are soft.
+About 6-8 hours.
 (You can do it in a pot if you want.
 Just know I'll be jealous if you can do it without burning the beans.)